Dxryan01/Dxryan01/README.md

 I enjoy learning by building projects, solving CTF challenges, and documenting what I learn along the way.

-Currently, I'm strengthening my skills in Linux administration, networking, scripting and web security while building a solid portfolio on GitHub.
+Currently, I'm strengthening my skills in Linux administration, networking, scripting and web security.

 ---